Special offer

 What is a credit check?

-What can employers see with a credit check?
+What employers can see in a credit check

 How employment credit checks work